butterflydreams/-Butterfly-OS_WindowsTools/README.md

-# Butterfly-OS_WindowsTools
+# Butterfly-WindowsOS_Tools
-Tools for windows, such as power shell settings  etc..
+Tools or settings or other operations for windows, such as power shell settings  etc..